When man first invented the wheel there was a need for lubrication, and through the ages as technology advanced lubrication has kept pace.

 Simple Normal Soap Grease

-A normal calcium soap grease requires stearic acid plus an alkali such as lime which results in calcium disstearate with water added to provide a structure modifier.
+A normal calcium soap grease requires stearic acid plus an alkali such as lime which results in calcium stearate with water added to provide a structure modifier.

-Lubricatinf fluid and additives are then added to the calcium disstearate thickener to obtain a normal calcium soap grease.
+Lubricating fluid and additives are then added to the calcium stearate thickener to obtain a normal calcium soap grease.
 This grease would provide a relatively low dropping point of about 80-90 Degrees Celsius (176-194 degrees Fahrenheit) and would have only fair stability overall.

 Improved Simple Normal Soap Grease

-In order to improved the formulation, gain better stability and yield a higher temperature range, the type of acid is changes to 12 hydroxystearic acid which provides built-in tie water (water built onto the chemical formulation).
+In order to improve the formulation, gain better stability and yield a higher temperature range, the type of acid is changed to 12 hydroxystearic acid which provides built-in tie water (water built onto the chemical formulation).